dioptra-io/caracal/docs/usage.md

 ## Output format

-Caracal outputs the replies in CSV format on the standard output or, if specified with `-o/--output-file-csv`, to a file with one reply per line.
+Caracal outputs the replies in CSV format on the standard output.
-If the file name ends with `.zst` the output will be compressed on-the-fly with zstd.

-In addition, if `--output-file-pcap` is specified, the raw captured frames will be written to the specified file in PCAP format.
 Log messages are printed on the standard error stream.

 The output format is: